wosherco/bashbuddy/apps/docs/docs/privacy.md

 ### BashBuddy Cloud

-If you use BashBuddy Cloud, we only collect the minimum data to identify you as a user, and a ID for every interaction you do (no logs, no tracking, no information).
+If you use BashBuddy Cloud, we only collect the minimum data to identify you as a user, and an ID for every interaction you do (no logs, no tracking, no information).

 The only exception is that we store your current chat/session for 10 minutes maximum in [Upstash's KV](https://upstash.com/) so you can prompt BashBuddy to modify the generated command. (like a chat).